 So how did I establish such a large pot?
 There were three main factors.
 Firstly, I was young, naive and had time on my side so I stuck everything into equity.
 I knew a lot less then than I do now, but I spread my pension contributions between UK, European, US, Global and Emerging Market equity.

 The second thing was that I selected passive investment funds (index-trackers), and finally, I left well alone.
 In the 19 years since I started this pension, we’ve had boom and bust years, but my pension remained invested throughout and it’s paid off handsomely.

 How to find old pension funds

 Hopefully, this story has inspired you to track down every pension and monitor them closely.
-There are several ways you can lose a pension:
+There are several ways you might have lost a pension:

-- You know who the provider is but don’t know your policy number
+- You know who the provider is but don’t know your pension policy number

 - You don’t know the provider or your policy number

 - You’re not sure who your old employers’ pension schemes were with

 - Depending on which of the above you fall into, there’s a way to track down your pension (or pensions).